 The energy, E, or wavelength, l, of the neutrons can be determined by TOF:

-where t is the time of detection, te is the time of emission, and L is the distance between the source and the detector, where the image is formed.
+Where t is the time of detection, te is the time of emission, and L is the distance between the source and the detector, where the image is formed.

 The energy dependence is important because many samples have crystalline components where Bragg scattering can give significant energy-dependent, material-specific variations in attenuation.
 Microstructures, crystal planes and textures (i.e. grain orientation) can be energy-dependent mapped, along with residual stress (by detection of Bragg shifts).
-At SNS, all energies are collected at once, reducing acquisition time from several days to a few hours, with the luxury of acquiring neutron data at the highest TOF resolution achievable.
-This provides the freedom to later combine, divide, and post-process the data in two and three dimensions.
+At SNS, all energies are collected at once, reducing acquisition time from several days to a few hours, with the luxury of acquiring neutron data at high TOF resolution.
+This provides the freedom to later combine, divide, and post-process the data two, three, and four (x, y, z, λ)dimensions.